claesenm/optunity/docs/examples/index.rst

 Examples
 ===========

-Here you can find a variety of examples to illustrate how Optunity can be useed in tandem with other machine learning software.
+Here you can find a variety of examples to illustrate how Optunity can be used in tandem with other machine learning software.

 We have split the examples per language and library.
-Jump to:

--  Python
--  R
--  MATLAB

 ..
+    README: KEEP THE EXAMPLE PAGES TIDY AND STRUCTURED

-    To add examples: add them to the correct subfolder by language.
+    To add examples, add them to the correct subfolder by language.
     If you plan to make several examples involving a specific package, make a subfolder for that package name, and add a rst file with its name that links to the subdirectory (cfr. python/sklearn.rst for an example).
+    For single examples, just add a rst file in the language's subfolder.

+    Try to make each example self-contained.
+If possible, add a minimal working example in bin/examples/<language>/<library>/
+    for interested readers to run.
+Dependencies on other libraries are ok.

 Python